Local hedging approximately solves Pandora's box problems with nonobligatory inspection: Combinatorial Pandora's box problems

 \subsection{Local hedging for combinatorial \optiona\ inspection}

 We show in this section how to extend the local hedging policy from single-item selection to combinatorial \optiona\ inspection.
 Underlying the logic of local hedging in single-item inspection is knowledge of a policy for \mandator\ inspection---the so called Weitzman's rule---that applies across all instances of the single-item \mandator\ inspection.
-In the combinatorial case, local hedging builds on the existence of such a policy for the combinatorial \mandator\ inspection problem:
+In the combinatorial case, local hedging builds on the existence of such policies for combinatorial \mandator\ inspection problems, such as the frugal algorithms of \citet{singla2018price}.

 \begin{definition}[Local hedging in combinatorial \optiona\ inspection] Fix a $\policy\in\mandpol(\constraints, \terminalcost)$ for combinatorial \mandator\ inspection and a vector $\mathbf{\phedge}=(\phedge_1,\dots,\phedge_N)$ of hedging probabilities.
 The \emph{$\policy$ with local $\mathbf{\phedge}$-hedging policy}, denoted $\hedgepi\in\optpol(\constraints, \terminalcost)$ (we leave the $\mathbf{p}$ implicit), is the following two-stage policy: \* Using the hedging probabilities $\mathbf{\phedge}$, the \dm\ determines the set of inspection and non-inspection \items. \* The \dm\ then runs policy \policy\ on the resulting combinatorial \mandator\ inspection problem. \*/ \end{definition}